-Accordingly, the directors due for re-nomination and re-appointment at the forthcoming AGM under Rule 720(5) of the SGX-ST Listing Manual/Article 80 of the Company's Constitution are Mr. Arthur Tan Keng Hock and Mr. Ong Beng Seng.
+Accordingly, the directors due for re-nomination and re-appointment at the forthcoming AGM under Article 80 of the Company's Constitution are Mr. Stephen Lau Buong Lik and Mr. Wong Liang Ying.
 All the retiring Directors have offered themselves for re-election.

-After assessing the contribution and performance of the retiring Directors, the Nominating Committee has recommended the re-election of Mr. Arthur Tan Keng Hock and Mr. Ong Beng Seng at the forthcoming AGM.
+After assessing the contribution and performance of the retiring Directors, the Nominating Committee has recommended the re-election of Mr. Stephen Lau Buong Lik and Mr. Wong Liang Ying at the forthcoming AGM.
 The Board has accepted the recommendations of the Nominating Committee.